For Parents

 Dealing with digital media

-• However, there is no proof that media consumption has a direct influence.
-What we do know is that too much time using smartphones and computers is associated with less movement and worse sleep.
-This, in turn, promotes headaches.
+• What we DO know is that too much screen time typically means less movement and poorer sleep.
+This, in turn, is what promotes more/worse headaches.